projectatomic/atomic-site/source/blog/2016-07-28-download-and-get-involved-with-fedora-atomic-24.html.md

 This week, the Fedora Project released updated images for its Fedora 24-based Atomic Host.
 Fedora Atomic Host is a leading edge operating system designed around Kubernetes and Docker containers.

 Fedora Atomic Host images are updated roughly every two weeks, rather than on the main six-month Fedora cadence.
 Because development is moving quickly, only the latest major Fedora release is supported.

+_Note: Due to an issue with the image-building process, the current Fedora Atomic Host images include an older version of the system tree.
+Be sure to `atomic host upgrade` to  get the latest set of components.
+The next two-week media refresh will include an up-to-date tree._

 Fedora Atomic Host includes these core component versions: